Red Brown (politician)

-John "Red" Brown (1786–1852) was a politician in the Republic of Texas and early statehood Texas who served briefly as Speaker of the Texas House of Representatives during the First Texas Legislature.
-Brown was also one of the founders of the Democratic Party in Texas.
+John "Red" Brown (1787 – August 19, 1852) was an American politician who served in both chambers of the Alabama Legislature, as a representative in the Republic of Texas and later as a state representative for Texas.
+He served briefly as the second Speaker of the Texas House of Representatives in the First Texas Legislature.
+Brown was also one of the founders of the Democratic Party in Texas and is the founder and namesake of Brownsboro, Texas.
+He had one of the shortest terms as Speaker of the Texas House of Representatives, with only 7 days in office.